acumartini/dectet-public/README.md

 ##### Load

 To Load a preset select the `LOAD` tab at the bottom of the Settings interface and press one of the 50 presets (divided into groups of 10).
-A preset button is yellow when a preset is available and grey when there is no preset saved.
+A preset button is green when a preset is available and grey when there is no preset saved.
 Pressing a preset button that contains a preset will reboot the device and load the selected preset with its Rack, patches, and Module/Control state.

 <img src="assets/user_interface.display.navigation_bar.settings.load.1.png" width="750" />

 ##### Save

-To Save a preset select the `SAVE` tab at the bottom of the Settings interface and press one of the 50 presets (divided into groups of 10).
-A preset button is yellow when a preset is saved at that location and grey when there is no preset saved.
-Pressing a button that contains a preset will overwrite the preset.
-Saving a preset captures the current Rack with its patch points, the state of all Module Controls, and other important Module-specific data.
+To Save (or Delete )a preset select the `SAVE` tab at the bottom of the Settings interface and press one of the 50 presets (divided into groups of 10).
+A preset button is red when a preset is saved at that location and grey when there is no preset saved.
+Press a button with no saved preset to captures the current Rack with its patch points, the state of all Module Controls, and other important Module-specific data.
+Pressing a button that contains a preset will present an Overwrite Confirmation message box, and pressing `Overwrite` will overwrite the preset.
+To cancel the overwrite, press the `X` to close the message box.
+To delete a preset, press and hold a button with a saved preset.
+A a Delete Confirmation message box will appear and pressing the `Delete` button will delete the preset.
+To cancel the delete, press the `X` to close the message box.

 <img src="assets/user_interface.display.navigation_bar.settings.save.1.png" width="750" />